 Notice that the total demand for damages is high in the sample below, even considering all of the medical, property damage, and lost wages mentioned.
 Shooting high with a demand letter is standard.
 It gives you the ability to negotiate down to an amount that is a fair settlement.

-The following sample demand letter provides guidance on the level of detail a demand letter must contain.
-It also indicates the categories of information that should appear in any formal demand letter.
+The following sample demand letter for a car accident demand letter provides guidance on the level of detail a demand letter must contain.
+It also indicates the categories of information that should appear in any formal car accident demand letter.

 [Your City, State, and Zip Code]